eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

 So, for Tic-tac-toe: $U(S_i, X) = -U(S_i, O)$

-**Intuition**: For nerds like me, if you played enough, you notice you keep getting draws.
+**Intuition**: If you played enough, you notice you keep getting draws.

 \begin{tcolorbox}[title=Question]
   Can we come up with an algorithm to play Tic-tac-toe?